prakharmrsl/easypcceo.github.io/pages/about.md

 This site is affiliated with Amazon.
 Commissions are earned from purchases as a direct result of clicking the affiliate links on this site.

 Keep in mind that the price you pay is the same.
-The items cost the same no matter what.

 ### Contact me